Rottenrow

 The Rottenrow is a street in the Townhead district of Glasgow, Scotland.
-One of the oldest streets in the city, it was heavily redeveloped in the 20th century and is now enveloped by the University of Strathclyde's John Anderson Campus.
+One of the oldest streets in the city, it underwent heavy redevelopment in the 20th century and now forms part of the University of Strathclyde's John Anderson Campus.
+The street runs along the summit of a drumlin known historically as Balmano Brae, although this name has long fallen from use.